Boolean Observation Games: Defining Boolean Observation Games

 \item In \emph{knowing-whether observation games} ({\em knowing-whether games, $\Kw$ games}) all goals $\gamma_i$ are in $L^\Kw$.
 In knowing-whether games the outcome does not depend on the valuation.
 Whether some $\Kw_i p_j$ is true only depends on player $j$ revealing $p_j$ to player $i$, and does not depend on the valuation, because the truth of $p_j$ does not depend on the value of $p_j$.

 Section~\ref{sec:knowingwhether} is entirely devoted to knowing-whether games, and Section~\ref{sec:existsNE} contains results on existence of equilibria.
-They related well to the usual Boolean game.
-Not surprisingly, as the outcome does not depend on the valuation, they also also score better on the computational complexity of determining whether a uniform strategy profile is a Nash equilibrium, or whether Nash equilibria exist than other classes of observation game.
+They relate well to the usual Boolean game.
+Not surprisingly, as the outcome does not depend on the valuation, they also score better on the computational complexity of determining whether a uniform strategy profile is a Nash equilibrium, or whether Nash equilibria exist, than other classes of observation game.
 That will be investigated in Section~\ref{subsec.complkw}.

-\item A \emph{guarded goal} for player $i$ has shape $\gamma_i = K_i \alpha$.
-In observation games with guarded goals the players know whether they have achieved their objective after playing the game.
+\item In observation games with \emph{guarded} goals (of shape $\gamma_i = K_i \alpha$, see Subsection~\ref{sec.logic}) the players know whether they have achieved their objective after playing the game.
 Whereas in games where the goals are not guarded they may not and need an oracle to inform them of the outcome (such as, when standing in front of an ATM teller, the bank's interface informing them).
 If goals are guarded, Nash equilibria always exists for the optimist and the pessimist outcome relation, as formulated and shown in Theorem~\ref{thm:existsNEpess} in Section~\ref{sec:existsNE}.

-\item In games where all $\gamma_i$ are so-called \emph{positive formulas} (in the fragment $L^+$ where negations do not bind $K_i$ modalities), a player's goal is never to remain ignorant of a fact, or even for other players to remain ignorant.
+\item In games where all $\gamma_i$ are \emph{positive formulas} (in the fragment $L^+$ where negations do not bind $K_j$ modalities, see Subsection~\ref{sec.logic}), a player's goal is never to remain ignorant of a fact, or even for other players to remain ignorant.
 Under such circumstances revealing all you know is a dominant strategy.
 This is therefore rather restricted.

-\item More interesting than positive goals are the observation games with {\em self-positive goals}, wherein you merely want to increase your factual knowledge (and of the knowledge of others) but may wish to preserve other players' ignorance.
-(We recall prior Subsection~\ref{sec.logic}.)
+\item More interesting than positive goals are the observation games with {\em self-positive goals} wherein your goal is to become less ignorant yourself although you may wish to keep other players ignorant (see again Subsection~\ref{sec.logic}).
 We provide a result for self-positive goals in Corollary~\ref{cor.self} in Section~\ref{sec:existsNE}.

 \end{itemize} For all these, results on existence of equilibria and complexity also depend on which outcome relation is used, as already occasionally listed above.